+As outlined in Section 2.3, a solution enabling flow mobility for PMIPv6 requires basically extensions on the mobility signalling between the LMA and the MAG and modifications to the behavior and data structures maintained by the LMA and the MAG.
 Due to the fact that PMIPv6 does not require the MN to implement nor participate in any mobility protocol, considerations about how the terminal behaves are very relevant.
 In this paper we consider two different kinds of IPv6 mobile nodes:

 1. Terminals with a single interface visible from the IP stack.
-Certain link-layer implementations can hide the use of multiple physical interfaces from the IP stack [17].
-The logical interface [5] [6] at the IP layer is the most complete approach, as it allows both sequential and simultaneous use of different physical media.
+Certain link-layer implementations can hide the use of multiple physical interfaces from the IP stack [1].
+The logical interface [21], [23] at the IP layer is the most complete approach, as it allows both sequential and simultaneous use of different physical media.

-For this kind of terminal, our preferred solution is based on the LMA delegating the same prefix (or set of prefixes) to the MN, regardless of the physical interface that is getting attached to a MAG, since there is only one interface visible from the IP layer.
+For the case of this type of terminal, our solution is based on the LMA delegating the same prefix (or set of prefixes) to the MN, regardless of the physical interface that is getting attached to a MAG, since there is only one interface visible from the IP layer.
 In fact, this basically means that from the viewpoint of the network, the MN is sharing the same IP address(es) across multiple physical interfaces, although the addresses are not really configured on the physical interfaces but on the logical one.
-The LMA decides - on an IP flow basis - through which MAG data traffic is forwarded to the MN, and consequently through which physical interface the MN receives traffic.
+The LMA decides - on an IP flow basis - through which MAG data traffic is forwarded to the MN, and therefore though which physical interface the MN receives traffic.

 2. Terminals with multiple IP interfaces.
-In case the mobile terminal does not implement the logical interface concept (or an alternative link-layer approach that hides the use of multiple media to the IP layer), it is still possible to enable full flow mobility if the terminal follows the weak host model [7] [8].
+In case the mobile terminal does not implement the logical interface concept (or an alternative link-layer approach that hides the use of multiple media to the IP layer), it is still possible to enable full flow mobility if the terminal follows the weak host model [3], [19].
 This model does not limit the traffic reception at a host to only those IP packets whose destination address matches the IP address assigned to the interface receiving the packets, but allows the host to receive and process packets whose IP destination address corresponds to that of any of the local interfaces of the host.
-We have performed some tests with different operating systems, and the results show that both Linux (tested with Linux-2.6.26) and Mac OS X (tested with Leopard version) implement the weak host model for both IPv4 and IPv6 traffic.
-We have not performed tests with Windows, but some results have been reported in [20].
-Windows XP and Windows Server 2003 use the weak host model for all IPv4 interfaces and the strong host model for all IPv6 interfaces, not being possible to modify this behavior.
-The Next Generation TCP/IP stack in Windows Vista and Windows Server 2008 supports the strong host model for both IPv4 and IPv6 by default on all interfaces but in this case, the stack can be configured to use the weak host model.
+We have performed some tests with different operating systems, and the results show that both Linux (tested with Linux-2.6.26) and Mac OS X (tested with Leopard version) implements the weak host model for both IPv4 and IPv6 traffic.
+We have not performed tests with Windows, but some results have been reported in [22].
+Windows XP and Windows Server 2003 use the weak host model for all IPv4 interfaces and the strong host model for all IPv6 interfaces.
+This behavior cannot be modified.
+The Next Generation TCP/IP stack in Windows Vista and Windows Server 2008 supports the strong host model for both IPv4 and IPv6 by default on all interfaces.
+The stack can be configured to use weak host model.